How to Stop Excel from Rounding 16-Digit Numbers (2 Methods)

 Dataset: Stop Excel from Rounding 16-Digit Numbers

-Easiest Way to Stop Excel from Rounding 16-Digit Numbers
+Stop Excel from Rounding 16 Digit Numbers Using Single Quotation Mark

-If your dataset is not too large, adding a single quotation mark (‘) right before the number will be the easiest way for you to stop rounding up 16-digit or larger numbers.
-When a number is entered in a cell with a single quotation mark (‘) at the beginning, Excel treats it as text even if it looks like a number.
+To stop Excel from rounding up 16-digit numbers, you can add a single quotation mark (‘) right before the number.
+When a number is entered into a cell with a single quotation mark (‘) at the beginning, Excel treats it as text even if it looks like a number.
+Using this simple trick, you can stop Excel from rounding off 16-digit numbers.

-Step_1: Add a single quotation mark (‘) before each number.
+3. Add a single quotation mark (‘) before the 16-digit number.

 Use Single Quate Mark to Stop Excel from Rounding 16-Digit Numbers

-All the numbers in column D are visible now.
+All the 16-digit numbers in column D are visible now.

 You can remove the green alert signs located on the left top side of the cells by following these steps: